avionicsanonymous/avionicsanonymous.github.io/devices/power_monitor.md

 ### Wiring

-The Power Monitor is connected to your autopilot via CAN bus.
+The Voltage Monitor is connected to your autopilot via CAN bus.
 The wiring is per the pinout below, or the necessary cables can be purchased to connect to your system right out of the box:

 * [CAN Harness](https://www.tindie.com/products/avionicsanonymous/uavcan-interconnect-cable/) - connects between the autopilot and a CAN node and between each CAN node on the bus
 * [CAN Terminator](https://www.tindie.com/products/avionicsanonymous/uavcan-jst-terminator/) - connects to the last device on the CAN bus

-Voltages to be monitored are connected to channels 1-8 on the 8x2 header.
+Analog inputs are connected to channels 1-8 on the 8x2 header.
 The 8 ground pins, closest to the edge of the board, are tied to a common ground.

 #### Pinouts